AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 For this the process is similar.
 We wil use the exact same dataset and compute which we created before.
 And then specify an AutoML config.
 The details are explained in the image.

 ![AutoMlConfig](./starter_file/AutoML/Screenshots/AutoMlConfig.png)

+    automl_settings = {

+        "experiment_timeout_minutes":60, # To make sure the experiment finishes on time before the timeout as per lab instructions
+        "max_concurrent_iterations": 5, # To reach highest level of concurrency as per cluster configuration "primary_metric" : 'AUC_weighted' # To identify the score of each model that AutoML trains }
+    automl_config = AutoMLConfig(compute_target=compute_target, # To specify out compute target to run the experiment on task = "classification", # We are identifying if the transaction is fraudulant or not training_data=dataset, # Location of the dataset
+                                 label_column_name="Class", # Column name of the target variable
+    #                              path = project_folder,
+                                 enable_early_stopping= True, # To save the computation cost featurization= 'auto', # So that our AutoMl performs best preprocessing to create features debug_log = "automl_errors.log", # To store logs **automl_settings
+                                )

 We will start the training of this AutoML experiement and wait for it to finish.
 As we can observe the AutoML trained multiple models including the `RandomForestClassifier` which we used in the HyperDrive experiment.